mokagio/mokacoding/metallo/src/posts/2020-12-17-tdd-and-ydniy.md

 The focus is on getting the test you just wrote to pass as soon as possible.
 Doing that establishes a green baseline from which you can safely perform small refactors to refine the implementation.

-My upcoming book [_TDD in Swift with SwiftUI and Combine_](https://bit.ly/tdd-in-swift) introduces Test-Driven Development concepts by building a "real-world" menu ordering app for an Italian restaurant.
+In my book [_Test-Driven Development in Swift_ (with SwiftUI and Combine)](https://tddinswift.com) introduces TDD concepts by building a "real-world" menu ordering app for an Italian restaurant.

 The journey starts with a simplification exercise: what do we need to build _something_ valuable for the users?
 What's our [Earliest Testable version](https://blog.crisp.se/2016/01/25/henrikkniberg/making-sense-of-mvp)?